Highlands and Islands Literature MLitt

 The MLitt Highlands and Islands Literature has been universally recommended for its use of global concepts of literature in an area-specific context.
 It is an ideal programme for students wishing to go on to teacher training.

-Professor Donna Heddle, director of the university's Institute for Northern Studies.
+Professor Donna Heddle, Director of UHI Institute for Northern Studies.

 Apply for Highlands and Islands Literature MLitt